nkymark/nkymark.github.io/_pages/about.md

 ---

 ## Brief Biography ##
 I received the BEng (Hons) in Electrical and Computer Systems Engineering and the Ph.D. in Fault Diagnosis and Control System from Monash University in 2006 and 2009, respectively.
-I am now a Lecturer at the School of Engineering, Ulster University, UK, and I am attached to the Nanotechnology and Integrated BioEngineering Centre (NIBEC).
+I am now a Senior Lecturer at the School of Engineering, Ulster University, UK, and I am attached to the Nanotechnology and Integrated BioEngineering Centre (NIBEC).

 My research interests include fault diagnosis, vehicular systems, modelling, and data analytics for anomaly detection and classification.